-During their nesting period (February 1 through August 15), burrowing owls could use small-mammal burrows in grassland areas that are present in and adjacent to the levees along the American River and within the grassland associated with the Rossmoor West and East sites.
+During their nesting period (February 1 through August 15), burrowing owls could use small-mammal burrows in grassland areas that are present in and adjacent to the levees along the American River.
 If present, ground disturbance (excavation and backfilling) could result in direct mortality or injury of burrowing owls within burrows and similar nesting features.
-Such features could be disturbed or destroyed during construction in staging areas and during proposed elderberry transplanting activities within the Rossmoor West and East sites.
+Such features could be disturbed or destroyed during construction in staging areas.
 This would be a significant impact.
 However, because there is only habitat for burrowing owls in staging areas and transplant areas there is flexibility to avoid active burrows.
 Thus, implementation of pre-construction surveys to identify active burrows and placement of avoidance buffers to avoid active burrows, as described in Mitigation Measure BIRD-1, would reduce potential impacts from construction on burrowing owl to a less-than-significant level.